 You may be worried about what colleagues will think, or that you won't be able to cope.
 For some of us, returning to work is a big milestone in the recovery process.

-Even though you're feeling better, it doesn't always mean that you're no longer experiencing a mental health problem.
-So it's important to think about how you can manage your mental health as you return to work.
+Even when you start to feel better, you could still be experiencing a mental health problem.
+It's important to think about how to manage your mental health as you settle into work again.